phalcon-orphanage/docs/zh/reference/models.rst

         echo "Great, a new robot was saved successfully!";
     }

-An array could be passed to "save" to avoid assign every column manually.
-Phalcon\\Mvc\\Model will check if there are setters implemented for the columns passed in the array giving priority to them instead of assign directly the values of the attributes:
+An array could be passed to "save" to avoid assign every column manually. :doc:`Phalcon\\Mvc\\Model <../api/Phalcon_Mvc_Model>` will check if there are setters implemented for the columns passed in the array giving priority to them instead of assign directly the values of the attributes:

 .. code-block:: php